Jelly-RDF/jelly-jvm/docs/docs/user/reactive.md

 # User guide – reactive streaming

-This guide explains the reactive streaming functionalities of the `jelly-pekko-stream` module.
+This guide explains the reactive streaming functionalities of the `jelly-pekko-stream` module with Apache Pekko Streams.

 !!! info "Prerequisites"